Staff

 DR. GABRIELLE SMITH FINNIE

-Gabrielle Smith Finnie, Ph.D. is a policy analyst of Workforce Policy at the Joint Center for Political and Economic Studies.
+Gabrielle Smith Finnie, Ph.D. is the senior policy analyst of Workforce Policy at the Joint Center for Political and Economic Studies.
 Prior to joining the Joint Center, she was a research intern at the Institute for Higher Education Policy (IHEP) and graduate assistant in the higher education PhD program at Old Dominion University.
 In both roles, Dr. Smith Finnie has worked to reimagine higher education and advocate for evidence-based and equity-driven practices to ensure student success in higher education and economic mobility post degree attainment.

 Dr. Smith Finnie holds a master’s degree in higher education administration from Florida International University and a bachelor’s degree in communications from the University of Delaware.
 She also recently defended her Critical Participatory Action Research (CPAR) dissertation study which explored the impact and intersection of race and justice-involvement, examined Black individuals’ ideologies of freedom, and their experiences in higher education and navigating society post-justice-involvement.